Hello everyone! How is it going?

 Indeed.
 The Hikeshi (firefighters) were more demolitionists or warriors than fire professionals.

 Destroy the building around the fire source ASAP.
 It was the firefighter’s duty (no matter what).
-Thus, they were aggressive like Yakuza (Japanese mafioso).
+Thus, they were aggressive like the Yakuza (Japanese mafia).

 The leader of firefighters, Matoi

 We introduced the equipment and duties of Hikeshi.
-However, we have not touched on the most unique one yet.
+However, we still have not touched on the most unique one.

 Please look at the picture and behold.